Guidelines for Choosing Preschool Toys. What to consider when deciding what toys to get for your preschooler.

 It is good to have some toys that promote team effort or that can be played with as a group.
 This is great for helping to teach social skills of cooperation, communication, and problem-solving in a group.

-Chosen By Adults
+Toys Can Be Chosen By Adults

 Brayden is 5.5 and this is the first year that he has ever had an opinion on what he has wanted for Christmas.
-I have been teaching him to choose toys and save for toys, so he has an ability to think and consider what he really wants.
+I have been teaching him to choose toys and save for toys, so he has the ability to think and consider what he really wants.

 Be careful of advertising and fads from peers when considering toys.
 Really think it through and make a wise decision for your child.
 If you are choosing a toy that will last, you want it to be a good choice.